elastic/logstash/README.md

     Finished in 0.123 seconds
     19 examples, 0 failures

-Alternately, if you have just built the flatjar or jar, you can run the tests specifically on those like so:
+Alternately, if you have just built the flatjar, you can run the tests specifically on those like so:

-    % make flatjar-test
+    make flatjar-test

-    # or ...
+If you want to run all the tests from source (not compiled jar), do:

-    % make jar-test
+    make test

-Finally, like 'bin/logstash rspec' above, you can invoke the jar to run a test like so:
+Finally, like 'bin/logstash rspec' above, you can invoke the jar to run a specific test like so:

     % java -jar logstash.jar rspec spec/filters/grok.rb
     ...................